rust-lang/miri/README.md

   sets this flag per default.
 * `-Zmir-emit-retag` controls whether `Retag` statements are emitted.
 Miri enables this per default because it is needed for validation.
+* `-Zno-codegen` makes rustc skip generating LLVM IR for MIR (though it still writes out empty object files).
+This is needed to prevent rustc from trying to codegen certain panic-related intrinsics, which will not work with a `libpanic_unwind` compiled in `cfg(miri)` mode.
+It also speeds up building our custom libstd.

 Moreover, Miri recognizes some environment variables: